Documentation on Generated Data¶

 After a few searches, you will find the variable you are looking for.
 The documentation provides useful information about the generated variable: it comes from the biography questionnaire, which was introduced in 1994 and is administered only once per respondent.
 The documentation also explains the two additional variables $psbila and $psbilo in more detail: the $psbil variable is updated regularly to take into account possible changes in the respondent’s highest school-leaving certificate.
 For this reason, the generated variable is useful in providing the most up-to-date information on completed secondary schooling.

-The variable we are looking for is xpsbil and describes the highest school-leaving certificate attained by individuals surveyed since 2007.
+The variable we are looking for is xpsbil and describes the highest degree in certificate attained by individuals surveyed since 2007.

 b) What values do individuals with an upper secondary school-leaving certificate (Abitur) have for this variable??